railwayapp/docs/src/docs/guides/axum.md

 cargo add tokio --features full
 ```

-This will add `axum` and `tokio` as dependencies, and you’ll see them listed in your `Cargo.toml` file.
+This will add `axum` and `tokio` as dependencies, with `tokio` configured to use the "full" feature, which includes its complete set of capabilities.
+You’ll find both dependencies listed in your `Cargo.toml` file.

 These dependencies are required to create a bare minimum axum application.